-Eight years ago I started out as a graphic designer working for an agency that dabbled in web.
-I was able to begin working solely on web design projects and over the course of these eight years I shifted my focus completely.
-But it took me some time to re-orient my way of thinking when it came to what I was producing as a web designer.
-And while I’m still learning, here are some main principles that I find especially important/helpful/relevant.
+I started out as a graphic designer working for an agency that dabbled in web.
+I was able to begin working solely on web design projects and over the course of the years I shifted my focus completely.
+But it took me awhile to reorient my way of thinking when it came to what I was producing as a web designer.
+And while I’m still learning, here are some main principles that I find especially important, helpful and relevant.

 Forget Linear Movement

 When designing for the web you must understand the habits of your audience and how they move through a website.
 These tendencies should then drive your decisions on the design.

 In print, items on the page do not interact with each other.
 On the web, you must expect your audience to jump from page to page, scanning content for specific words, phrases or icons that inform their decisions on where to go next.

 On the web, users can start from any page and move around your site.
 They then interact with the information.
 As opposed to print which is generally more linear with most people starting at the beginning of magazine or book.
 Planning for this interaction and non linear movement will produce better results for your site.
 You must allow your designs to be fluid in nature, not fixed.